aagontuk/cheatsheets/gitcommands.md

-git log --until=2.weeks			# Show all commit before a specific date or relative date git log --author=AUTHOR			# Show the logs of a specific author git log --follow -- FILE        # Show all the commits to a specific file
+git log --until=2.weeks			# Show all commit before a specific date or relative date git log --author=AUTHOR			# Show the logs of a specific author git log --follow -- FILE        # Show all the commits to a specific file git log testing                 # Show the logs of testing branch git log --all                   # Show logs of all branches.
+By default shows only the logs of checked out branch
 ```

 ### Modifying last commit ###